rangeset/riaml/README.md

 This Software use [GPLv3 or later](/LICENSE).

-> Copyright © 2025 Rangeset.
-All Rights Reserved.
+> Copyright © 2025 St Rangeset.